 - Attach the work to be read (Word, RTF, TXT, or Google doc)

-- Time limit is approximately 8-10 minutes when read aloud at your preferred pace.
+- Time limit is 8-10 minutes when read aloud.

-- Include all of the poems in one document.
+- Poets, attach all poems in one document.

 - Spoken word poets, video or audio is preferred.